We all have clothes in our wardrobe that we never wear. Perhaps they don't really fit, or perhaps our taste has changed since we bought them.

 Next week - on June 1st, I'll kick off with looking at upcycling jeans.

-In the meantime - please do have a look at the general clothes upcycling linky which has close to 500 ideas and projects to browse!
+In the meantime - please do have a look at the general clothes upcycling linky which has over 600 ideas and projects to browse!
 A great source of inspiration!

 So why not take a look in your wardrobe and clear out some clothes that you never wear!
 Then come back each week for ideas and inspiration as to what you can do with them!